MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 Located on the western side of the [Alabaster Peninsula](alabaster-sierras), the Dawnmist Bay is a large, sheltered bay that drives deep into the continent of [Tal'Dorei](taldorei) .
 While technically an extension of the [Frigid Depths](frigid-depths), the bay is warmer and calmer than the [Alabaster Bay](alabaster-bay) on the other side of the peninsula.

-##### Dangers
-**^Type:^** ^Coastal^ ^&^ ^Aquatic^ ^-^ **^Danger:^** ^Normal^

-Sightings of a large sea creature, the locals have nicknamed "[Misty](/monster/plesiosaurus)" are becoming more common, but nobody has seen it well enough to determine what it is.

-##### Environment
-The bay is named for the heavy banks of **Fog** that roll in off the eastern slope of the [Cliffkeep Mountains](cliffkeep-mountain-range) making navigation difficult.

-##### Flora & Fauna
-**^Food:^** ^Abundant^ ^-^ **^Water:^** ^Rare^

-The Dawnmist Bay is a popular breeding ground for whales and calves are a common sight in the winter months.
-Lush undergrown kelp forests cover much of the bay's floor.

-(print-column)

 ### Parchwood Bay
 [^Exandria^](geography) ^>^ [^Tal'Dorei^](taldorei) ^>^ [^Alabaster^ ^Sierras^](alabaster-sierras)

-The Parchwood Bay is a large, island-choked bay that forms the western side of the perilous [Shearing Channel](shearing-channel) that separates the continents of [Tal'Dorei](tal'dorei) and [Wildemount](wildemount).

-While the bay seems like a great place to ride out one of the many storms that plague the [channel](shearing-channel), it is not without it's dangers.
-The bay is a maze of heavily [forested](parchwood-timberland) islands and rocky shoals that make navigating difficult in even the best of conditions.
+The Parchwood Bay is an island-choked bay on the west side of the [Shearing Channel](shearing-channel) that separates [Tal'Dorei](tal'dorei) and [Wildemount](wildemount).
+While the bay seems like a great place to ride out a storm, the bay is a maze of heavily [forested](parchwood-timberland) islands and shoals that make navigating difficult.

-Like the surrounding [Parchwood Timberland](parchwood-timberland), the bay is seemingly cursed with lycanthropy and undeath.
-Crew unlucky enough to survive a shipwreck are often beset and turned by the inhabitants of the forest.
-Combined with the natural dangers, few captains will risk sailing more than a few hundred yards off the main channel.